Positron emission: Energy conservation

 Isotopes which increase in mass under the conversion of a proton to a neutron, or which decrease in mass by less than 2me, cannot spontaneously decay by positron emission.

 Application

 These isotopes are used in positron emission tomography, a technique used for medical imaging.
 The energy emitted depends on the isotope that is decaying; the figure of 0.96 MeV applies only to the decay of carbon-11.

-The short-lived positron emitting isotopes 11C (T = 20.4 min), 13N (T = 9.9 min), 15O (T = 2.0 min), and 18F (T = 109.8 min) used for positron emission tomography are typically produced by proton irradiation of natural or enriched targets.
+The short-lived positron emitting isotopes 11C (T = 20.4 min), 13N (T = 9.9 min), 15O (T = 2.0 min), and 18F (T = 109.8 min) used for positron emission tomography are typically produced by proton or deuteron irradiation of natural or enriched targets.